 What therapeutic interventions or models do you use?

-I draw from Attachment Theory, which means I give a special focus to your early relationships, particularly how you received love, and experienced connection and support.
-We explore what makes you feel emotionally safe and when do you feel threatened in a relationship.
+I generally view relationship issues from an attachment lens, which means I give a special focus to your early relationships, particularly how you received love, and experienced connection and support.

 I also use Cognitive Behavioral Therapy (CBT) when unhelpful ways of thinking lead to undesirable outcomes.
 We explore how these thoughts or beliefs came to be and you get to decide if you want to keep, or replace them with more helpful one.

 For people who feel stuck and overwhelmed by emotions, I love using Acceptance and Commitment Therapy (ACT), which teaches acceptance of the things that you cannot change and commitment to the things you value (what you want to stand for in life).
 This often prioritizes the doing more than the feeling, which can be very helpful for someone who is paralyzed by anxiety.

 I often use Internal Family Systems (IFS) to help people make sense of seeming contradictions within themselves.
 When competing desires, thoughts, or behaviors are causing distress to the individual or couple, IFS can help people feel integrated, whole.
 IFS suggests that all of your different competing parts are good, sometimes "burdened or exiled," but they are always good.
 IFS helps to create harmony where tension, burden, and fear exist.